Icon

 Cost of living in Italy: expenses for housing rent, food, entertainment and budget for the month

 Italy is a country with a high quality of life and a rich culture.
 Friendly population, developed transport infrastructure and high level of health care attract more and more expats here.
-Is it expensive to live in Spain?
+Is it expensive to live in Italy?
 Find out the prices of accommodation, food, entertainment and more in Italy in 2024

 17 Sep.
 2024